 In woodlands and fields, put a tarp under your tent but be sure to fold it under so it doesn't extend beyond the edge of the tent.
 If the tarp extends too far, even dew will run down the tent walls and collect under your tent.

-When camping at the beach, don't put a tarp under, but rather inside the tent.
-Sand camping is very different and water will seep into, if not float, your tent in a heavy rain if you put a tarp under the tent.
-If you are not in a low spot at a sandy campground, a tarp under the tent is not necessary since water absorbs quickly into the sand.
+When camping at the beach, don't put a tarp under the tent, but rather inside the tent.
+Sand camping is very different and water will seep into, if not float, your tent in heavy rain if you put a tarp under the tent.
+Unless you are in a low spot at a sandy campground, a tarp under the tent is not necessary since water absorbs quickly into the sand.

 A third way to place a tarp is to put it over the tent, and possibly in combination with one inside and/or under.
 Keep the wind in mind too, because wind adds a degree of difficulty in keeping a tarp over a tent and also sometimes blows rain sideways, possibly through the side seams of your tent.
 So place your tarps for the maximum protection.